arthur-debiasi/trybe-back-end-store-manager/README.md

 ## 📌 Skills

-- Develop a CRUD API (Create, Read, Update and Delete);
+- Develop a RESTful API from a CRUD (Create, Read, Update and Delete);
-- Develop endpoints for reading and writing to a file using the fs module.
+- Develop endpoints to read and write to a MySQL database.

 ## Getting Started